6/23/2025

 What is Balanced Literacy?

-Balanced literacy is a popular method of teaching reading and writing.
-In 2019, A national survey found about 72% of American educators report using balanced literacy to teach reading.
-One reason for its popularity is its openness to interpretation.
+Balanced literacy was a popular method of teaching reading and writing for years.
+In 2019, a national survey found that about 72% of American educators reported using balanced literacy to teach reading.
+More recently, advocates for balanced literacy have broadened their curricula to include phonics and other Structured Literacy components.

 Because many experts in the field interpret it differently, balanced literacy is difficult to define, and implementation can vary greatly from classroom to classroom.
 For most balanced literacy educators, the term refers to teaching reading in a way that meets students’ needs while also promoting a love of reading.